skytap/well-architected-framework/resiliency/solutions/databoxmigrations.md

 ## Introduction <a name="intro"></a>
 There are multiple strategies to migrate IBM i LPARs to <a href="https://www.skytap.com/skytap-on-azure/" target="_blank">Skytap on Azure</a>.

 Migration using <a href="https://www.youtube.com/watch?v=DKREXDCuGqkMicrosoft" target="_blank">Azure Data Box</a> is suitable when the customer has multiple Terabytes (TB) (>10) of data on an LPAR.
-The Azxure Data Box is delivered to a customer data center and attached to a Windows server using SMB.
+The Azure Data Box is delivered to a customer data center and attached to a Windows server using SMB.
 The Windows server folder is mounted to a IBM i LPAR using NFS.
 Data is then written from IBM i to the Windows folder and copied manually to the mounted Azure Data Box path.

 This document provides an overview of the steps of this process and how to perform a restore on a Skytap hosted LPAR.